TheRealXORA/Documents/Getting Environments.md

 ```
 It stands for "Get Global Environment".
 It returns a table representing the executor’s custom global environment.
 This allows you to create and access global variables, functions, and tables that persist across different scripts.

+You can directly access global variables, functions and tables stored in getgenv() without needing to use getgenv().variableName.
+For example, if a variable is stored as getgenv().myVariable, you can access it directly by just using myVariable.

 ## Example usage for getgenv

 ```luau